 You'll also find visitor amenities like the cafe and gift shop have become bigger and better.

 Latest exhibits include the African Veldt with kudu and crowned cranes, the dik dik yard, the red river hogs and there's a fun new bird show every weekend in the summer.
-The most recent exhibit to open is the new African penguin exhibit.
+There is an African penguin exhibit.
 It's a very elaborate exhibit and one of the better penguin exhibits I've seen.
+The newest exhibit is the cheetah exhibit that opened in 2012.

 Chances are, if you visit on a weekend, you'll get an up close and personal encounter with at least one animal.
 During the weekends, Zoo Docents (volunteers) are normally on hand to introduce you to some of their animal friends.
 You might even see zoo animals in other places around the city.
 The Little Rock Zoo education animals do parties, educational programs for youth groups and clubs and more.
 You can also schedule programs at the amphitheater and children's birthday parties.
 Contact the education department at 501-666-2406 ext.
 124 for more information on pricing and how to get the Little Rock Zoo to your organization.